AutismBrainBehavior/Video-Neural-Network-ASD-screening/README.md

 ## Video Neural Network

-This repository consists of the code used for carrying out classification of Autism Spectrum Disorder (ASD).
+This repository consists of the code used for carrying out classification of Autism Spectrum Disorder (ASD) using [OpenPose](https://github.com/CMU-Perceptual-Computing-Lab/openpose) normalised ADOS clinical examination video recordings.
 The neural network's code was inspired from [VideoClassifier-CNNLSTM](https://github.com/jibinmathew69/VideoClassifier-CNNLSTM) and modified for training and prediction over our ADOS clinical examination recordings dataset.
 The neural network was originally used for classification of [UCF-101](https://www.crcv.ucf.edu/data/UCF101.php) video dataset.

 ### Usage with Anaconda3
 The following instructions can be used to run the neural network: